VulpesSARL/Fox-SDC/README.md

 # Fox Software Deployment and Control

-Fox Software Deployment and Control is a progam for Software Deployment & Controling (including computer inventory) See [here](https://vulpes.lu/#!/sdconprem) for more information about the product
+Fox Software Deployment and Control is a progam for Software Deployment, Controling (including computer inventory) and Remote-Support.

 ### Prerequisites